devizer/parallel-wait-for/README.md

 ```

 ### Installer
-It is `sh`-freendle. bash is not required.
+It is `sh`- and slim containers friendlн. bash is not required.

 It supports almost any **x64/arm/arm64** Linux and macOS 10.12+.
 The oldest supported versions of linux are: CentOS/RedHat 6, Debian 8, Ubuntu 14.04, Fedora 26

-It utilizes either `curl` or `wget` depending what is preinstalled on your linux during installation
+It utilizes either `curl` or `wget` depending what is preinstalled on your linux during installation.
+For https curl is required.

 Link: [install-parallel-wait-for.sh](https://raw.githubusercontent.com/devizer/parallel-wait-for/master/install-parallel-wait-for.sh)